 Reversing the convergence statement to address the gluing question, let $(\mathcal Z_0, A_0, \Phi_0)$ be a $\Z_2$-harmonic spinor on $(Y,g_0)$ with respect to a perturbation induced by $B_0$.
 We assume that it satisfies the following.

-\begin{customthm}{1} (Smoothness) the singular set $\mathcal Z_0\subseteq Y$ is a smooth, embedded link, and $A_0$ does not extend smoothly across any component of $\mathcal Z_0$. \end{customthm}
+\begin{defn} A $\Z_2$-harmonic spinor $(\mathcal Z_0, A_0, \Phi_0)$ is said to be {\bf regular} if it obeys the following three assumptions. \begin{customthm}{1} (Smoothness) the singular set $\mathcal Z_0\subseteq Y$ is a smooth, embedded link. \end{customthm}

-\begin{customthm}{2} (Non-degeneracy) the spinor $\Phi_0$ has non-vanishing leading-order, i.e. there is a constant $c_1$ such that \end{customthm} \begin{customthm}{3} (Isolated) $\Phi_0$ is the unique $\Z_2$-harmonic spinor with respect to $(\mathcal Z_0, A_0,g_0,B_0)$ up to scaling. \end{customthm}
+\begin{customthm}{2} (Non-degeneracy) the spinor $\Phi_0$ has non-vanishing leading-order, i.e. there is a constant $c_1$ such that \end{customthm} \begin{customthm}{3} (Isolated) $\Phi_0$ is the unique $\Z_2$-harmonic spinor with respect to $(\mathcal Z_0, A_0,g_0,B_0)$ up to scaling and sign. \end{customthm}